Erik Jarvik: Work on Eusthenopteron

-Theories on amphibian phylogeny
+Hypotheses on amphibian phylogeny

-Jarvik proposed partly controversial hypotheses about the principal structure of the vertebrate head and the origin of the tetrapods.
-He thus held, on the basis of detailed analyses of the snout and nasal capsule structures as well as the intermandibular, neuroepiphysial, and occipital regions, that Tetrapoda was biphyletic.
-In his view, the anatomical details of the Caudata (salamanders) bound them to the primitive porolepiform fishes, while all other tetrapods (“eutetrapods”) – apodans possibly excepted – were descended from primitive osteolepiforms.
-Thus Amphibia had arisen twice.
+Jarvik was deeply involved in the debate over the principal structure and homology of the vertebrate head, and he was responsible for a controversial proposal regarding the origin of the tetrapods.
+He proposed, on the basis of detailed analyses of the snout and nasal capsule structures as well as the intermandibular, neuroepiphysial, and occipital regions, that Tetrapoda was biphyletic.
+In his view, the anatomical details of the Caudata (salamanders) bound them to the primitive "porolepiform" fishes, while all other tetrapods (“eutetrapods”) – apodans possibly excepted – were descended from primitive osteolepiforms.
+Thus, in his view Amphibia had arisen twice.

 On the basis of his findings, he argued that Amphibia should be split, with salamanders (and possibly caecilians) in one class (the Urodelomorpha), and the frogs as a separate class, the Batrachomorpha.
-The Lepospondyli was thought as possible Urodelomorphans, while the other Labyrinthodonts were thought to be Batracomorphs.
+The Lepospondyli were considered to be possible urodelomorphans, while the "labyrinthodonts" were thought to be batrachomorphs.
 Jarvik's ideas was never widely accepted, though Friedrich von Huene did include his system in systematic treatment of tetrapods.
 Few other supported his ideas, and today it has been abandoned by vertebrate paleontologists.
-The term "Batrachomorpha" is however sometimes used in a cladistic sense to denote Labyrinthodonts more closely related to modern amphibians than to amniotes.
+The term "Batrachomorpha" is still occasionally used in a cladistic sense to denote labyrinthodonts more closely related to modern amphibians than to amniotes.